ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 already created your {{site.data.keyword.cloud_notm}} Platform account as well as installed the Developer Tools, which installed Docker.
 Then, you installed Node.js.
 The last item listed as a prerequisite for this tutorial was Git, which we dive into now.

 We're going to start the specifics of working on the image gallery in Node.js.
-For now, we use GitHub Desktop for this scenario, but you could also use the Git command-line client to complete the same tasks.
+For now, we use GitHub Desktop for this scenario, but you might also use the Git command-line client to complete the same tasks.
 To get started, let's clone a starter template for your new web application.

 Follow these steps: